Alleviating the cosmological constant problem from particle production: Limits of our toy model and possible improvements

-Such prescription is however jeopardized by a model-dependence upon the choice of the free quantities that enter the dark matter production.
-In this respect, we below summarize some points that are crucial toward the understanding of how our mechanism works.
+We below summarize some points that are crucial toward the understanding of how our toy model works.

 \begin{itemize} \item[--] We introduced a given momentum cut-off scale, which in our case is a consequence of lying on super-Hubble scales.
 Super-Hubble scales are required in order to properly deal with the notion of particle.
 In other words, only after horizon crossing the inflaton fluctuations can be described classically, so that the number of particles could be in principle measured.
 The exact value of the cut-off is in principle arbitrary: in order to have a time-independent value, we selected $k,p < a_{\rm min}H_I/1000$, where $a_{\rm min} \equiv a(\tau_i)$.
 This ensure that Eq. \eqref{eq64} is valid for all the modes considered in the interval $\tau_i < \tau<0$, thus allowing to evaluate numerically the integral \eqref{eq57}.
 However, as already noted, in this way we neglect the contribution due to modes which cross the horizon after $\tau_i$.
 A larger cut-off would result in a larger number of particles produced and, therefore, smaller values for the mass $m^*$.
-This does not appear as possible drawback of our paradigm, but rather a consequence of the scale factor and the inflationary potential invoked into calculations. \item[--] Vacuum energy amount is not known \emph{a priori}.
+This does not appear as possible drawback of our paradigm, but rather a consequence of the scale factor and the inflationary potential invoked into calculations.

+\item[--] Vacuum energy amount is not known \emph{a priori}.
 Again, this limitation is not related to our paradigm but rather on the scales used to quantify quantum fluctuations.
 We here selected Planck scales, since we expect the inflationary universe to emerge from a quantum gravitational state, with an energy density comparable to Planck density \cite{wein1,lombrisier}.
 However, standard model of particle physics scales \cite{copeland, mark, mark2}, namely electroweak and/or quantum chromodynamics scales, could also be investigated, in principle.
-In such cases, however, the Hubble rate would decrease a lot, and so it appears crucial the kind of energy scale we impose for $\Lambda$ in order to get both the number of dark matter particles produced through our mechanism and the field mode evolution throughout the investigated universe dynamics, as one sees from Eqs. \eqref{eq47} and \eqref{h1index}. \end{itemize}
+In such cases, however, the Hubble rate would decrease a lot, and so it appears crucial the kind of energy scale we impose for $\Lambda$ in order to get both the number of dark matter particles produced through our mechanism and the field mode evolution throughout the investigated universe dynamics, as one sees from Eqs. \eqref{eq47} and \eqref{h1index}.